PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User_Testing.md

 **Upload your document and prototype files to Github!**

+## 3) Prototyping: Making your prototype holistic
+Our core funtionality is now ready to be tested!
+Great, the next feature we need is the UI to support those core features: the main menu!
+There might be other important features to prototype such as a settings tab for using the camera to do computer vision, or maybe you also use audio or internet connectivity?

+Maybe there are important pieces of information regarding the AI to communicate to the user?
+Or maybe the user needs to label some information in order to assist the algorithm or the development of the application itself via crowdsourcing?

 ## Next up!
 Coming Datalab we will reflect on user feedback and user testing again and give you an opportunity to ask any questions you might have.